ncatlab/nlab-content/pages/7/1/9/6/16917/content.md

 * [[Freeman Dyson]], *Is the graviton detectable?*, International Journal of Modern Physics A **28** 25 (2013) 1330041 &lbrack;[doi:10.1142/S0217751X1330041X](https://doi.org/10.1142/S0217751X1330041X)&rbrack;

+## Quotes

+From a [New York Book Review](https://www.nybooks.com/articles/2004/05/13/the-world-on-a-string/) of [[Brian Greene]]'s "The Fabric of the Cosmos".

+> In the history of science there is always a tension between revolutionaries and conservatives, between those who build grand castles in the air and those who prefer to lay one brick at a time on solid ground.
+The normal state of tension is between young revolutionaries and old conservatives.
+This is the way it is now, and the way it was eighty years ago when the quantum revolution happened.
+I [Dyson in 2004] am a typical old conservative, out of touch with the new ideas and surrounded by young string theorists whose conversation I do not pretend to understand.
+In the 1920s, the golden age of quantum theory, the young revolutionaries were Werner Heisenberg and Paul Dirac, making their great discoveries at the age of twenty-five, and the old conservative was Ernest Rutherford... a great scientist, left behind by the revolution that he had helped to bring about.
+That is the normal state of affairs.

+> Fifty years ago, when I was considerably younger than Greene is now, things were different.
+The normal state of affairs was inverted.
+At that time, in the late 1940s and early 1950s, the revolutionaries were old and the conservatives were young.
+The old revolutionaries were Albert Einstein, Dirac, Heisenberg, Max Born, and Erwin Schrödinger.
+Every one of them had a crazy theory that he thought would be the key to understanding everything.
+Einstein had his unified field theory, Heisenberg had his fundamental length theory, Born had a new version of quantum theory that he called reciprocity, Schrödinger had a new version of Einstein’s unified field theory that he called the Final Affine Field Laws, and Dirac had a weird version of quantum theory in which every state had probability either plus two or minus two... .
+Each of the five old men believed that physics needed another revolution as profound as the quantum revolution that they had led twenty-five years earlier.
+Each of them believed that his pet idea was the crucial first step along a road that would lead to the next big breakthrough.

+> Young people like me saw all these famous old men making fools of themselves, and so we became conservatives.
+The chief young players then were Julian Schwinger and Richard Feynman in America and Sin-Itiro Tomonaga in Japan.
+Anyone who knew Feynman might be surprised to hear him labeled a conservative, but the label is accurate.
+Feynman’s style was ebullient and wonderfully original, but the substance of his science was conservative.
+He and Schwinger and Tomonaga understood that the physics they had inherited from the quantum revolution was pretty good.
+The physical ideas were basically correct.
+They did not need to start another revolution.
+They only needed to take the existing physical theories and clean up the details.
+I helped them with the later stages of the cleanup.
+The result of our efforts was the modern theory of quantum electrodynamics, the theory that accurately describes the way atoms and radiation behave.

+> This theory was a triumph of conservatism.
+We took the theories that Dirac and Heisenberg had invented in the 1920s, and changed as little as possible to make the theories self-consistent and user-friendly.
+Nature smiled on our efforts.
+When new experiments were done to test the theory, the results agreed with the theory to eleven decimal places... .

 ## Related entries

 * [[perturbative quantum field theory]]